Gift Card

 Building a frontend

 With the easy part out of the way we can start building a frontend to interact with our smart contracts in the browser.
-Deno fresh is an interesting project for building web applications in Deno.
+In this tutorial we'll be using SvelteKit to build the UI.

 Setting up